Al-Qaeda in Iraq: 2004

-At the end of October 2004, Al-Qaeda in Iraq kidnapped Japanese citizen Shosei Koda.
+At the end of October 2004, al-Qaeda in Iraq kidnapped Japanese citizen Shosei Koda.
 In an online video, AQI gave Japan 48 hours to withdraw its troops from Iraq, otherwise Koda's fate would be "the same as that of his predecessors, [Nicholas] Berg and [Kenneth] Bigley and other infidels".
-While Japan refused to comply with this demand, Koda was beheaded, and his dismembered body found on 30 October.
+While Japan refused to comply with this demand, Koda was beheaded, and his decapitated body found on 30 October.

 2005

 According to internal documents seized in 2008, AQI began in 2005 systematically killing Iraqi tribesmen and nationalist insurgents wherever they began to rally against it.

 Attacks in 2005 claimed by AQI include: